 Meanwhile, i played with my new toy, hoping for some hasty mad photoshopped passport-with-face digital artwork.

-> >Yes, No priblem, I am already preparing the Transfer!
-I just need proof that you are the same Person as in the CS profile >
+Yes, No problem, I am already preparing the Transfer!
+I just need proof that you are the same Person as in the CS profile

-And the new toy overexceeded my wildest dreams:
+And the new toy outperformed my wildest dreams:

 Motivation is key here, combined with religion of course: